PoursMo/libft/README.md

 *	memcmp			-	Compares two buffers (three-way comparison)
 *	memchr			-	Finds the first occurrence of a byte in a buffer
 *	bzero			-	Fills a buffer with zero bytes
 *	strdup			-	Allocates and duplicates a string
+:warning: Returns a malloc-ed string
 *	strndup			-	Allocates and duplicates n bytes of a string
+:warning: Returns a malloc-ed string
 ###	**stdlib.h**
 *	atoi			-	Converts a string to an integer
 *	calloc			-	Allocates the specified number of bytes and initializes them to zero
+:warning: Returns a malloc-ed element
 ###	**linked list**
 *	lstnew			-	Create a new list node element
 *	lstadd_front	-	Adds a new element at the front of the list